AdobeDocs/experience-manager-cloud-service.en/help/assets/enable-assets-ultimate.md

 >
 >If you have provisioned Content Hub before August 14, 2024, the Content Hub product profile has `contenthub` mentioned after `Limited Users` instead of `delivery`.

-## Enable Assets as a Cloud Service Ultimate for existing users {#enable-assets-ultimate-existing-users}
+## Enable Assets Ultimate for existing customers {#enable-assets-ultimate-existing-customers}

-Existing Assets as a Cloud Service users can upgrade to Assets ultimate by executing two simple steps.
-You can navigate to the Assets as a Cloud Service program in Cloud Manager and see upgrade status on the Program card based on the availability of credits.
+Existing Assets as a Cloud Service customers can upgrade to Assets Ultimate by executing two simple steps.
+You can navigate to the Assets as a Cloud Service program in Cloud Manager and see upgrade status on the Program card based on the availability of Assets Ultimate credits.
 If there are enough credits available for upgrade to Assets Ultimate, you can see the status as `Assets license upgrade required`, as depicted in the following image:

 ![AEM Assets upgrade to Assets Ultimate](assets/aem-assets-upgrade-status-ultimate.png)

-In case an existing user purchases a new license for Assets Ultimate, the upgrade status displays as `Assets license upgrade available`.
+In case an existing customer purchases a new license for Assets Ultimate, the upgrade status displays as `Assets license upgrade available`.

 ### Prerequisites for upgrade {#prerequisites-assets-upgrade}

-All environments must be upgraded to latest AEM as a Cloud Service release version or a minimum of x release version.
+All environments must be upgraded to latest AEM as a Cloud Service release version or a minimum of `2024.10.18175` release version.
 If you do not meet the minimum requirements, contact your Adobe representative to switch to the required AEM release version.

 ### Upgrade to Assets Ultimate {#upgrade-assets-ultimate}